Drive section

 Why drive this stretch

-Drive this stretch when you want Massachusetts to start feeling more urban without jumping all the way into the Boston-facing finish logic.
+Drive this stretch when you want Massachusetts to start feeling more urban without losing the Central Massachusetts handoff.
 Sturbridge keeps the west side connected, Auburn, Massachusetts keeps Route 20 legible through the middle, and Worcester carries the strongest city weight once this part of the drive starts asking for a real base.

 Stop chain